harsh-B-01/Accidents-analysis/README.md

 📊 Project Overview

 This project presents an in-depth analysis of UK road accident data using **Power BI**, with the goal of identifying key trends, patterns, and insights to support **data-driven road safety improvements**.
-The dataset, sourced from the UK Department for Transport and hosted in a **PostgreSQL** database, includes detailed records of accidents, vehicle involvement, casualties, and environmental conditions.
+The dataset, sourced from **PostgreSQL** database, includes detailed records of accidents, vehicle involvement, casualties, and environmental conditions.

 ---